 Not only is a trellis a wonderful way of creating a light, stiff structure; it is also rather beautiful.
 Nearly 20 years prior to starting building bicycles, I worked as a mechanic in a garage that specialized in Ducati motorbikes.
 I was always struck by the beauty of the trellis frame they used and how striking the contrast was compared with the industrial-looking aluminium “perimeter” frames that other motorbikes used.
 I wanted to have a bike that resembled in a way that beautiful motorbike frame.
 I initially started drawing a cargo bay that, when viewed from above, had a hexagonal cargo bay with two vertical walls.
 This design was really close to the Ducati Monster frame, and it would have also rendered making the trellis (more or less) straightforward.
 Later in the development of my design, I came across the beautiful Frances Cycles cargo bike, which has a more sweeping curve.
 I fell in love with this aesthetic, and it also solved a problem of wrinkling I was having at the sharp bends on the thin-walled tubing, so, I changed my design to include a continuous curve.
 This rendered the trellis far harder to construct but repaid the hard work with a wonderful flowing aesthetic.
 Over time, I added more trellis beams to increase the practicality of the structure as well as reinforcements linking the planar part of the cargo bike (the bit that resembles a normal bike) with the cargo bay walls to increase the feeling of unity between the two parts.
 The design of the frame is now more or less fixed; every now and then I make a change to some details, but the design of the frame is now mature.

 Many companies use large-diameter tubing to make a fairly stiff cargo bike.
 To keep the weight relatively low, when using large-diameter tubing, it is typical to use tubes with thin walls.
 This means the stiffness is limited by the fact that making the walls of the tubes too thin means they become fragile.
 This limit is particularly restrictive for steel tubing, which is a shame because steel has a very high resistance to fatigue.
-Trellis frames are amazing: you can achieve extremely stiff, lightweight structures, and you can do it without using large-diameter, thin-walled tubing.
-This also means that steel tubing can be used, which, in my opinion, is the best possible structural material for making a cargo bike6.
+The answer to this problem was a trellis design.
+Trellis frames are amazing: you can achieve extremely stiff, lightweight structures, and you can do it without using large-diameter, thin-walled (fragile) tubing.
+This means that steel tubing can be used, which, in my opinion, is the best possible structural material for making a cargo bike6.
 The only downside is that it takes a lot of time to make these incredible structures.

 Another early decision that I made was to use a conventional fork rather than a hub-steering system.
 Here, for me it was always clear: The fork was the right choice.
 I wanted to have a wide choice of standard components, and I am always attracted by simplicity.
 The bicycle fork has a long history, and for around 100 years, it has also been used on cargo bikes; it has been well tested.
 The fork also provides a natural way to create the “depth” of the cargo bay, which renders my cargo bike so stiff.
 I’m certain a well-made hub-steering system can be fun to ride and reliable, but I felt the fork was the right choice for me.